Tricky property application questions: why property, why this employer and why this job?

 Recruiters won’t just be looking out for your motivation in your responses to questions.
 A Barratt Developments recruiter who spoke to TARGETjobs says: ‘We assess a candidate’s passion for the industry throughout the recruitment process, including the application.
 We are looking for candidates who not only write about their passion but show it in their actions.’
 Actively participate in all the activities and tasks during the assessment centre and use the opportunity to network with property professionals; asking the right questions can demonstrate that you have a genuine interest in the profession and the employer.

 - Find out more about what questions you can expect at your graduate property surveyor interview.

 - Check out our networking advice for conversation starters and ideas for topics that will show your interest in property.

 - Make sure your application remains credible by eliminating any typos or spelling mistakes – give your application a proofread and get a fresh pair of eyes to look at it.
 ‘Spelling and grammatical mistakes are always very noticeable,’ says Ian Clark, partner at Montagu Evans LLP.
 ‘Applications and CVs should always be checked carefully – it is an indication of your written communication skills.’

 - You should also be clear about your availability.
 State on your application when you are available for interview and think about when you could start work.
-Jennifer Davies, graduate programme adviser at GVA says: ‘We have a significant number of opportunities that can commence with a more immediate start than September.’
+Some employers are open to you starting sooner than September.
 Don't miss out on an opportunity because you didn't make clear that you'd be willing to start earlier in the year.